-ZenDev have lodged a development application with Brisbane City Council to establish a new commercial retail and community precinct at 119 & 125 Woogaroo St, Ellen Grove, at the intersection of Lochwood Ave and Woogaroo St.
+ZenDev have lodged a development application with Brisbane City Council to establish a new commercial and community precinct at 119 & 125 Woogaroo St, Ellen Grove, at the intersection of Lochwood Ave and Woogaroo St.

 We are keen to provide the community with information about the proposal and gain feedback to identify any important considerations, concerns or benefits early in the planning process.